scttdavs/scttdavs.github.io/_drafts/2020-05-05-becoming-a-recurser.md

     .call(bottomAxis);
 {% endhighlight %}

-and what that could look like:
+and here is what that could look like in a sample chart I built, with the options listed above:
 <img src="https://github.com/scttdavs/fancy-axis/raw/master/rug-plot-example.png" alt="drawing" style="max-width:400px; display: block;"/>

 ## Elm

-I had wanted to dive into another language, to further broaden my horizons on what are the styles and stardards of another successful and popular language.
-I at first wanted to try some dialect of Lisp, probably Clojure, but I start also looking at Elm, which is heavily influenced by Haskell.
+I had wanted to dive into another language to further broaden my horizons on what are the styles and stardards are of another successful and popular language.
+I at first wanted to try some dialect of Lisp, probably Clojure, but I start also looking at Elm which is heavily influenced by Haskell.

 It is a pure functional language, which I was interest in, and it compiled to Javascript.
 One thing I didn't know, is that it can also be used to build an entire web application front end, including the UI.
 In that sense, it can be an entire replacement for libraries such as React, Vue, etc.

-I completed the official beginner's tutorial, and built some small components, such as an simple counter.
+I completed the official beginner's tutorial, and built some small components, such as a simple counter.
 I enjoyed the type system more, but overall I did have trouble getting used to the syntax.
 I don't think I would pick it up on my own, but I do think I would enjoy working on an existing project that used Elm!
-Here is a small snippet for clarity:
+Here is a small snippet of a ["Hello, world" app][helloworld] for clarity:

 {% highlight elm %}
 import Html exposing (text)